Get a Kansas Financial Power of Attorney in minutes

 If you are worried about how much power to delegate or do not feel comfortable filling out a form, you can hire an attorney licensed in Kansas to review your completed form or to draft a power of attorney for you.

-If you no longer need your financial power of attorney, you can revoke it.
-You can revoke a financial power of attorney orally, but it is best to revoke it in writing and have the revocation notarized.
+If you no longer need your power of attorney, you can revoke it.
+You can revoke a power of attorney orally, but it is best to revoke it in writing and have the revocation notarized.
 You should give your revocation to your attorney-in-fact and copies to your banks, financial institutions, and people or businesses that will work with your attorney-in-fact.

-If your elderly parents are competent, you can use the above steps to help them get a financial power of attorney.
+If your elderly parents are competent, you can use the above steps to help them get a power of attorney.
 Make sure your parent is the one making decisions and that you are not imposing your wishes on your parent.

 Your parents must understand what they are signing.
 If they do not, their powers of attorney will not be valid.
 If their competency is questionable, ask a lawyer licensed in Kansas for legal advice.
 An attorney can help you ask a court to appoint you or another family member to make decisions for your parents.